hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

 ![Visual example of an F-shaped pattern](/assets/patterns/button-alignment/f-shaped-pattern.png)

-**We probably can't use this image directly on our webiste :(**
+**We probably can’t use this image directly on our website :(**

 ![An example of eye tracking and heatmaps from the NN/group](/assets/patterns/button-alignment/f-shaped-pattern-nn-group.jpeg)

 #### Characteristics

-The F-shaped pattern is a prominent example of how users scan through content and how most users don't read content completely.
+The F-shaped pattern is a prominent example of how users scan through content and how most users don’t read content completely.

 - Information at the top will generally have increased comprehension compared to information further down the page.
     - This is anecdotally true for all reading and layout patterns, but is best captured in a heatmap analysis.